savoirfairelinux/jami-project/README.md

 I'd rather have a single Git repo, but without official support, maintaining a merged single git repo is useless, so I'll start with submodules which are easier to paste together.

+## Install python3

+Ring installer uses python3.
+Please make sure it is installed before running it.

 ## Using make-ring.py

+Build and install all the dependencies:

+    ./ring-build --dependencies

+#### Linux
+    Your distro package manager will be used.

+#### OSX
+    You need to setup Homebrew (http://brew.sh/) since their is no built-in package manager on OSX.

 Build and install locally under this repository:

     ./make-ring.py --install

-Run daemon and client that were installed locally.
+Run daemon and client that were installed locally:

     ./make-ring.py --run

-You can then stop the processes with CTRL-C. You can also run them in the background with the `--background` argument and then use the `--stop` command to stop them.
+You can then stop the processes with CTRL-C.

+_On Linux_ You can also run them in the background with the `--background` argument and then use the `--stop` command to stop them.
 Stdout and stderr go to `daemon.log` and `client-gnome.log`.

 Install globally for all users instead: